Star Fleet Project: Production

-The idea for the album came from May's son Jimmy, a fan of Star Fleet, the English title of Japanese sci-fi puppet TV show X-Bomber. "[M]y little boy had been watching this science fiction series and I always thought that the theme tune for it would be a great vehicle for all-out guitar playing".
-"And [Jim] said, 'Daddy, you should play that!', and I thought, 'Actually, that's a rather good piece of music!'"
-There was a seven-month period between May watching the show with his son and the mini-LP's recording.
+There was a seven-month period between when May watched the show with his son and the mini-LP's recording.
 "We were all in a little bit of downtime in our own projects.
 Queen was in a bit of a hiatus, and I think Van Halen weren't doing too much and my neighbour [in Los Angeles] Alan Gratzer from R.E.O.
 [Speedwagon] wasn't doing much and we got together".
+"I just played [the theme tune] to them, and they were all people who I liked as friends and people who I admired as musicians, and I made a little demo I'd done on acoustic guitar and made a little demo tape of how I wanted it to be and they said 'Great, that sounds fine, let's try.'"
 Recorded on 21 and 22 April 1983 at the Record Plant Studios, Los Angeles, California, the mini-album was released in October that same year.
 The record consists of three songs: "Star Fleet", "Let Me Out", and "Blues Breaker".
-The album name apparently comes from the title track: "Because one song was called 'Star Fleet', [May] dubbed the jam session ...Star Fleet Project".
+The album name apparently comes from the title track: "Because one song was called 'Star Fleet', [May] dubbed the jam session ...
+Star Fleet Project".